ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 ### Criteria for IPs

-I'll assume the most simple scenario, which is a single local network behind one router.
+This guide assumes the most simple scenario, which is a single local network behind one router.
 This means that everything falls within a [private network IPv4 range](https://en.wikipedia.org/wiki/Reserved_IP_addresses#IPv4) such as `10.0.0.0/8`, and no other subnets are present.

 > [!NOTE]
 > **I picked a big private network IP range to minimize conflicts**\